 - In the slider, set Turn maintenance mode on for the environment and select Confirm.

 - A servicing operation will begin and your system will go into maintenance mode.

 - On completion, the environment state will be In Maintenance.
 At this point, only the system administrator will have access to the environment.

-- After you are done making system-wide changes, you can turn off maintenance mode by clicking Disable Maintenance Mode in the environment updates section.
+- After you are done making system-wide changes, you can turn off maintenance mode by clicking Disable Maintenance Mode under the Maintain menu.

 - This will start a servicing operation that takes your environment out of maintenance mode.
 You can see the progress of the operation in the environment details page.